A Stable, Fast, and Fully Automatic Learning Algorithm for Predictive Coding Networks: Classification Experiments

-\textbf{Change of width: } Table~\ref{tab:results} shows that iPC performs better on a standard CNN than on AlexNet, which has many more parameters and maxpooling layers.
-To investigate how iPC behaves when adding max-pooling layers and increasing the width, we trained a CNN with three convolutional layers $(8,16,8)$ and maxpools, followed by a fully connected layer ($128$ hidden neurons) on CIFAR10.
-Then, we increased the width of the network by multiplying every hidden dimension by a constant $C$, and repeated the experiment (e.g., $C=3$ means a network with $3$ convolutional layers $(24,48,24)$, each followed by a maxpool, and a fully connected one ($384$ hidden neurons)).
+\textbf{Change of width: } To investigate how iPC behaves when adding max-pooling layers and increasing the width, we trained a CNN with three convolutional layers $(8,16,8)$ and maxpools, followed by a fully connected layer ($128$ hidden neurons) on CIFAR10.
+We have also replicated the experiment by increasing the width of the network by multiplying every hidden dimension by a constant $C$ (e.g., $C=3$ means a network with $3$ convolutional layers $(24,48,24)$, each followed by a maxpool, and a fully connected one ($384$ hidden neurons)).
 The results in Table~\ref{tab:results_width} show that iPC (i) outperforms BP under each parametrization, (ii) needs less parameters to obtain good results, but (iii) sees its performance decrease, once it has reached a specific parametrization.
 This is in contrast to BP, which is able to generalize well even when extremely overparametrized.
 This suggests that iPC is more efficient than BP in terms of the number of parameters, but that finding the best parameters for iPC may need some extra~tuning.